aidan-gibson/obsidian-opener/README.md

 ```
 if it's already open, don't open it in new tab.
 but if it's in canvas & selected it THINKS its open.
   fixed it partially; if note already open in another tab it'll now switch to it proper but open a new tab.
   also if there's an empty tab available it won't pick it.
 # ToDo:
+- [ ] automated testing
 - [ ] test mobile
 - [ ] add basic gif to readme showing what plugin does
   - if works, update manifest.json 'isDesktopOnly'
-- [ ] add to community plugins
+- [ ] add to community plugins (iff automated testing & all issues done)
 - [ ] beautify the settings page
-- [ ] Issue: `open link under cursor in new window` with file already open opens new window with newtab page.
-Desired behavior: don't open new window if already open.
-  - `app.workspace.getLeaf('window');` opens window
-  - `app.workspace.openPopoutLeaf();` this one

 # Notes
 * Graph view command doesn't open in new tab, it doesn't use `openFile()`.
 I have provided command 'Open Graph View in new tab' you can reassign Ctrl/Cmd + G to.